tachyonic-thrust/Create-Sync-Matrix/README.md

 ## Building
 1. Ensure JDK 17+ is installed.
 2. Because binary files are excluded from this repo, regenerate the Gradle wrapper jar with your system Gradle (8.x recommended): `gradle wrapper --gradle-version 8.14.3`.
 3. Drop your exact mod jars into `libs/` so Gradle resolves Create 6.0.8 and Sync 0.1.8 locally (see `libs/README.txt` for filenames).
+Use the exact names `create-1.20.1-6.0.8.jar` and `Sync-0.1.8.jar`.
 4. Run `./gradlew build` to produce the mod jar under `build/libs`.

 ## Gameplay overview